ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 Next, you select the hard drive on which Proxmox is to be installed.
 If several hard drives are installed on the server, you should make sure to select the right hard drive!

-<details><summary>Selecting the hard drive</summary>
+<details><summary>hard drive selection</summary>

 ![hard drive selection](../../de/install/media/proxmox/festplattenauswahl.png)

 </details>

-With the **Options** button you can also specify further parameters for the installation hard drive:
+With the **Options** button you can also specify further parameters for the installation hard disk:

-<details><summary>Advanced options Hard drive</summary>
+<details><summary>Advanced Options Hard Drive</summary>

 ![harddisk-options](../../de/install/media/proxmox/harddisk-options.png)

 </details>

 Proxmox uses the [Logical Volume Manager](https://de.wikipedia.org/wiki/Logical_Volume_Manager) (LVM).
-The advanced options here can be used to configure the LVM in detail.
+The advanced options here can be used to configure the LVM in detail, among other things.
-The installer creates a Volume Group (VG) with the name pve and additional Logical Volumes (LVs) with the names root (this is where Proxmox itself is installed), data (storage on which the virtual disks of the VMs are stored) and swap (this is where the swap file is stored).
+The installer creates a volume group (VG) with the name pve and additional logical volumes (LVs) with the names root (this is where Proxmox itself is installed), data (storage on which the virtual disks of the VMs are stored) and swap (this is where the swap file is stored).

 <details><summary>With the advanced settings, certain parameters can be specified here:</summary>

 - Filesystem: Here you can choose the file system.
 The default is ext4 and in most cases this is a good choice.
 If there are several hard drives available on the host system (and a lot of RAM), the zfs option with the corresponding RAID level makes sense.
 In this case, however, you should have a basic understanding of ZFS.
 - hdsize: Specifies the total hard disk size to be used for Proxmox.
 Normally you choose the entire hard disk size here, unless you want to add more partitions later.
 - swapsize: Determines the size of the swap volume.
 The default is the same size as the installed memory, but a minimum of 4 GB and a maximum of 8 GB.
-- maxroot: Specifies the maximum size of the root volume (Proxmox itself). **It should be mentioned here that in the basic installation, later required templates and ISO images are also stored here.**
+- maxroot: Specifies the maximum size of the root volume (Proxmox itself). **It should be noted that in the basic installation, later required templates and ISO images are also stored here.**
-- minfree: Space to be left free on the LVM volume group pve.
+- minfree: Space to leave free on the LVM volume group pve.
 If the disk is larger than 128 GB, 16 GB is left free here by default (LVM always needs some free space for creating snapshots).
 - maxvz: Sets the maximum size of the data volume.

 </details>